nathanemyers-dev/ai-computational-memory/index.md

 AI systems have the technical ability to maintain continuity, but vendors force a full reset every session because retained memory can be classified as advisory activity under current regulatory rules.
 This creates a structural problem.
 The system must prevent the formation of advisory state, not only advisory output.
 As a result, memory can fail silently even when no advisory warning is shown.

 There are three independent reasons why continuity breaks.
 Advisory guardrails prevent the system from retaining information that could later produce regulated guidance.
 Retention eligibility rules reject packets that are not identity, preference, or long term relevant.
-Interpretation heuristics classify some packets as conversational or instruction like and drop them to avoid forming durable state.
+Interpretation heuristics classify some packets as conversational or instruction-like and drop them to avoid forming durable state.
 These gates operate at the memory boundary, so failures do not surface warnings.

 This is why users experience continuity loss even when they are not asking for advice.
 Examples include:

 "When I build a model to evaluate an exit stock price, AI triggers advisory guardrails even though I am not asking it to make a decision.
 I only need continuity so I can adjust inputs and compare outcomes."

-"When I create long term financial plans, AI cannot retain my assumptions or prior calculations.
+"When I create long-term financial plans, AI cannot retain my assumptions or prior calculations.
 Each session starts from zero, which forces me to rebuild the entire model every time."

 "When I track job search workflows, AI cannot remember prior applications or recruiter interactions.
 I have to restate the entire context in every session, which breaks repeatability."